jmcook1186/carbon-intensity-plugin/README.md

 Currently, an API request is made for every timestep in the input array.
 However, since the API has a maximum temporal resolution of 30 minutes, a future upgrade will add some logic to only make a new API request if 30 minutes have elapsed since the previous request.

+## Environment

+The UK national grid carbon intensity API is permissionless and does not require any auth credentials.
+Therefore, this plugin can just run with your default environment and does not need any credential in environment variables.

+## Parameters and config

+The `carbon-intensity` plugin does not require any global or node-level config.
+It only uses the `timestamp` value from `input` data.
+This is a required field in IF, so no additional parameters or config is required.
+You can just add the `carbon-intensity` plugin to your pipeline.

+## Outputs

+The output from `carbon-intensity` is `grid/carbon-intensity` in gCO2eq/kWh.

 ## Usage